wevote/WeVoteServer/docs/README_API_INSTALL_POSTGRES_MAC.md

 to

     # Database administrative login by Unix domain socket
-    local   all             postgres                                md5
+    local   all             postgres                                trust

-Now you should reload the server configuration changes and connect pgAdmin III to your PostgreSQL database server.
+Now you should reload the server configuration changes by stopping and staring PostgreSQL and connect pgAdmin 4 to your PostgreSQL database server.

-    sudo /etc/init.d/postgresql reload

 Open pgAdmin 4 and navigate to: